Diversionary foreign policy: Senkaku/Diaoyu Islands Dispute

+It has been argued that the sovereignty dispute over the contested Senkaku Island chain between Japan and China exhibits diversionary characteristics.
+The dispute often remains dormant for long periods of time, only to be punctuated by brief but intense spikes of diplomatic action and mobilization.
+A 2024 study has linked these escalations to attempts to divert attention away from negative domestic events, pointing to unrestrained Anti-Japanese fervor over the detention of a Chinese fishing vessel by the Japan Self-Defense Forces in 2010 and the 2012 Wang Lijun incident which implicated Politburo member Bo Xilai in a corruption scandal as well as unrest within the Chinese Communist Party at the time.

 Russia's invasion of Crimea

 A 2017 study in the journal Security Studies found that Russia's seizure of Crimea in early 2014 "increased national pride among Russians while support for President Vladimir Putin rose dramatically, and they suggest that the two processes were causally linked."

+Iran–Israel war

+Some analysts noted the timing of the 2025 Israeli strikes on Iran with an ongoing motion of no confidence against the government of Israeli Prime Minister Benjamin Netanyahu.
+According to the Times of Israel, Netanyahu has also considered holding a snap election in light of rising popular support as a result of the war; his lawyer requested a delay of his corruption trial due to "diplomatic, national and security issues", which was later rejected by a Jerusalem court.

 Impact on international relation approaches

 Challenges to realism and liberalism

 The focus of the Diversionary War theory on individual state actors and their domestic situations as causes for war challenges the basis of major approaches to International Relations.
 Many of these International Relation theories used by scholars, such as liberalism and realism, focus on states as the main actors in the international system.
 Technically, this is referred to as using the interstate level of analysis.
 These scholars attribute the motives and actions of states to the states themselves, instead of the decision makers inside their governments.

-On the other hand, the use of diversionary foreign policy suggests that factors inside of a state, such as domestic disputes and economic lows, have as much of an impact on foreign policy as national interests.
+On the other hand, the use of diversionary foreign policy suggests that factors inside a state, such as domestic disputes and economic lows, have as much of an impact on foreign policy as on national interests.
 As a result, examinations of the use of diversionary wars shift the study of International Relations away from the interstate level of analysis, toward the domestic level of analysis, and even the individual level of analysis.
-In fact, many critics of realism use examples of the use of diversionary wars as a means to discredit the theory.
+In fact, many critics of the realism use of examples of the use of diversionary wars as a means to discredit the theory.
 However, modern approaches to realism, such as neoclassical realism, regard domestic politics as a crucial variable in foreign policy.
 This means the diversionary foreign policy thesis does in fact fit within the neoclassical realist framework.